pmpetit/pglinter/CONTRIBUTING.md

 1. **Testing**: You can install the extension and run extensive tests based on your database use cases.
 This is very useful to improve the stability of the code.
 If you can publish your test cases, please add them in the `/tests/sql` directory.

-2. **Documentation**: You can write documentation and examples to help new users understand how to use pg_linter for database linting and optimization.
+2. **Documentation**: You can write documentation and examples to help new users understand how to use pglinter for database linting and optimization.

 3. **Benchmark**: You can run tests on various database setups and measure the impact of the extension on performance.